SandeshHubGit/validation_of_password/README.md

 This is a simple Python script to validate the strength of a password.
 It checks for essential security requirements such as minimum length, uppercase and lowercase letters, digits, and special characters.

-### Table of Contents
+## Table of Contents
-Features
+1. Features
-Prerequisites
+2. Prerequisites
-Configuration
+3. Configuration
-Usage
+4. Usage
-Contribution
+5. Contribution
-Example
+6. Example

-### Features
+## Features

-Checks if the password is at least 8 characters long Ensures the presence of:
+1. Checks if the password is at least 8 characters long
+2. Ensures the presence of:
+    i.
 At least one uppercase letter
+    ii.
 At least one lowercase letter
+    iii.
 At least one numeric digit
+    iv.
 At least one special character
 Provides feedback on missing criteria

 ## Prerequisites